QUESTIONS AND ANSWERS ON THE INTEGRATION OF CLIMATE VARIABILITY AND CHANGE INTO THE WORK OF THE RED CROSS/ RED CRESCENT AT COMMUNITY LEVEL - May 2011

 For CCA sensitization efforts and trainings to be effective they need to directly involve communities, be made context specific, integrated into other sensitization efforts and continuous.
 One-off climate workshops and lecture style trainings are often ineffective in getting the desired results.
 Awareness raising efforts should not focus on climate change as a general issue, but should directly relate to the specific vulnerabilities and realities of the area (for example rather than going into a lot of complexity about greenhouse gases it is much better to base it on people’s understanding of climate already such as floods).
 It is also important to incorporate traditional or ancestral knowledge on climate issues when developing sensitization material for use at

 community level.
 In illiterate communities oral training that makes use of drawings has proven very effective.
 Also the use of innovative communication tools, such as participatory video and games, has proven valuable.
 It is also found that awareness raising at the community level is most effective when external partners are involved and when the creative capacity of Red Cross volunteers (specifically including youth) is applied to designing communication messages, so that these are culturally adapted, appealing and kept short and simple.
 It is always a good idea to run these messages by the Climate Centre or a local climate expert to ensure messages are scientifically sound, focused on CCA and not overly sensationalized.
 Communities have their own learning processes, CCA awareness raising activities should understand how to integrate in those processes.
-Shortly available on www.climatecentre.org: a catalogue containing examples of how National Societies have been communicating climate change over the past few years.
+This catalogue (pdf, 8 MB) contains examples of how National Societies have been communicating climate change over the past few years.
 Furthermore the Climate Centre is developing a Climate Training Kit, including a Module on ‘how to communicate climate change effectively’.

 17. How can we facilitate learning about climate-related issues between communities?